EmAstro/ESOAsg/doc/archive_catalogues.rst

 Archive Catalogues
 ==================

-The ESO catalogue facility provides access to the collection of data that were produced by PIs of ESO programmes and then integrated into the ESO science archive through the Phase 3 process.
+The ESO Catalogue Facility provides access to the collection of catalogues and data that were produced by PIs of ESO programmes and then integrated into the ESO science archive through the Phase 3 process.
-The full list of available catalogue could be found `here <https://www.eso.org/qi/>`_.
+The full list of available catalogues could be found `here <https://www.eso.org/qi/>`_.

 To access the data you can use the `programmatic access <http://archive.eso.org/programmatic/#TAP>`_ via the `tap_cat` TAP Service.
 The module `archive_catalogues` provides some simple `python` wrapper around this.

 More examples on how to use the TAP services for the ESO archive are provided `in these notebooks <http://archive.eso.org/programmatic/HOWTO/>`_.

-Please, when you use data from the archive, follow the :doc:`datapolicy`.

 Overview
 ========